Easy California Corbina Recipe for a Fresh Coastal Dinner

 Pan-fried California Corbina recipe

-Crispy pan-fried Corbina with a seasoned batter.
+Crispy pan-fried Corbina with a seasoned batter, bursting with coastal flavor.

 Seasoning Options